tstone/shared-klipper-config/README.md

   * `_UNLOADING_DISPLAY` - Display mode when the printer is unloading filament
   * `SLEEP` - Put the printer to sleep
   * `WAKEUP` - Wake up the printer (opposite of sleep)

+# Features
+  * Highly simplified menu
+  * All menu items beep to confirm selection
+  * All menu items exit the menu to avoid the tedious process of existing a sub menu
+  * Menus limited to 1 depth deep